ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.4-variables/README.md

 > **Tip**
 >
-> Host variables take precedence over group variables (more about precedence can be found in the [docs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable)).
+> Host variables take precedence over group variables.

 ## Step 1 - Create Variable Files

-For understanding and practice let’s do a lab.
-Following up on the theme "Let’s build a web server.
-Or two.
-Or even more…​", you will change the `index.html` to show the development environment (dev/prod) a server is deployed in.
+In this lab you will change the `index.html` on your web servers to show the development environment (dev/prod) a server is deployed in.

 On the ansible control host, as the `student<X>` user, create the directories to hold the variable definitions in `~/ansible-files/`: